How Coronavirus Will Change Air Travel

 However, there might be a universal tendency for travelers to be drawn to remote, isolated destinations.

-We will soon find out exactly how coronavirus will change air travel.
-Certainly the impact of this global tragedy will be felt for years to come.
-In any case, that won’t stop us from exploring the world.
+We now know how coronavirus will change air travel.
+Certainly the impact of this global tragedy will be felt for years to come but that won’t stop us from exploring the world.
 Even though the experience might look and feel somewhat different once the world begins to reopen, travel will still bring many positive emotions and reward us.